Why did you select this song as your current single?

 Essentially, this is a song about being fed up with a relationship, and I think almost everybody has experienced that.
 I went through a breakup around the time I wrote the lyrics, so in a way it was kind of therapeutic to make it into a song.
 For me, lyrics (as well as the music) always have to stem from something genuine, or else it would fail to make an emotional connection to myself and the audience, and that’s the most important thing about a song, at least for me.
 Moreover, I totally understood Taylor Swift’s perspective on life after writing this song!

 What would it be like to see you in person performing this song?

 You can expect a lot of high energy and crowd participation.
 We are currently rehearsing and shows are being booked.
 Things are going to get crazy at Next Door to the Moon shows… You can count on that!

 Could your fans summarize who you are as an artist by this song?

-Is there a video planned and or completed and if so, what was the idea behind the video?
+Is there a video planned and if so, what is the idea behind the video?

 One last question, what is your motivation behind your music?